SaavCode/Registration-site/README.md

 # RegistrationSite
 This site was recently update to version 2.0
-Deployed through Heroky with mysql addon.
+Deployed through Heroku with the mysql addon.